 Lee et al. have shown, using a human coronavirus (HCoV-229E) as a surrogate for SARS-CoV-2, that the virus present on contaminated masks lost its infectivity to a human cell line (MRC-5) when exposed to 240 mg/m3 ozone gas during 1 min.
 Similar results were obtained for influenza A virus (H1N1).
 In this case, this short exposure time did not fully degrade the viral RNA, and thus, the loss of infectivity was attributed to the damage of the viral envelope or envelope proteins, resulting in failure of the virus to attach itself to host cells (Lee et al. 2020).

-In summary, from a conservative point of view, TC of 100–200 mg/m3 min are expected to assure a high inactivation of the virus, and they could be easily applied to decrease the viral load of PPE and other materials in small chambers during pandemic peaks, using small available ozone generators (2–3 g/h), at levels of 10–20 mg/m3 (5–10 ppm) for 10 min.
+In summary, from a conservative point of view, TC of 100–200 mg/m3 min are expected to assure a high inactivation of the virus, and they could be easily applied to decrease the viral load of PPE and other materials in small chambers during pandemic peaks, using small ozone at levels of 10–20 mg/m3 (5–10 ppm) for 10 min.

 Effectiveness of ozone on reducing airborne bacteria The total airborne bacteria in the conference room was measured before and after each ozonation.
 Measurement was carried out using an Andersen N-6 single-stage sampler with Tryptone Soya Agar (Oxoid) in petri dish.
 283L of air was taken for each sampling.
 The petri dish was incubated at 35o C for 48 hrs before counting.
 The disinfection efficiency of ozonation at different concentration was tabulated in Table 1.

 Table 1.
 Reduction of Airborne Bacteria after Ozonation Ozone conc.
 0.5 ppm 2.5 ppm 5 ppm Before Ozonation 592 CFU/m3 612 CFU/m3 552 CFU/m3 After Ozonation 169 CFU/m3 42 CFU/m3 57 CFU/m3 Reduction % 71.5% 93.1% 89.6% The results show that ozone is effective in reducing airborne bacteria.
 At higher ozone level, the sanitizing effect increased.
 Over 90% of airborne bacteria could be reduced at 2.5 ppm concentration.
-Further increase of ozone concentration to 5 ppm does not beneficial in bacteria reduction percentage.
-Unlike laboratory experiments conducted by Kowalski et al (1) that could remove 99.99% airborne bacteria after ozonation, the best reduction percentage in our case was around 93% only.
-High removal percentage could not be achieved because the conference room was not 100% sealed.
-Doors should be opened briefly during each air sampling (for placing a new agar dish on the sampler) and air exchange from outside was unavoidable.
+Laboratory experiments conducted by Kowalski et al (1) that could remove 99.99% airborne bacteria after ozonation, with the room sealed.
 For safety reason, excessive high concentration ozone should be avoided and the lowest ozone concentration that could kill most of the microorganisms should be selected as optimum.
-Depends on the contamination level, 0.5 – 2.5 ppm ozone level is adequate for air disinfection.